tezedge/tezedge-debugger/README.md

 ### Kernel sources (needed only for network recorder)

+The minimal required version of Linux kernel is 5.8, but if the version is lower 5.11, the debugger work unreliable.
+The recommended version of kernel is 5.11 or higher.

-Prepare sources of the Linux kernel.
-The version should be 5.8.18 no matter what the actual version you run.
+However, for building you need kernel sources of version 5.8.18 no matter what the actual version you run.

 ```